onzfonz/comp227/src/content/1/en/part1b.md

 Browsers do not yet support all of JavaScript's newest features.
 Due to this fact, a lot of code run in browsers has been *transpiled* from a newer version of JavaScript to an older, more compatible version.

-Today, the most popular way to do transpiling is by using [Babel](https://babeljs.io/).
+Today, the most popular way to transpile is via [Babel](https://babeljs.io/).
 Transpilation is automatically configured in React applications created with create-react-app.
-We will take a closer look at the configuration of the transpilation in [part 7](/part7) of this course.
+We will take a closer look at transpilation in [part 7](/part7) of this course.

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime environment based on Google's [Chrome V8](https://developers.google.com/v8/)
 JavaScript engine and works practically anywhere - from servers to mobile phones.
 Let's practice writing some JavaScript using Node.
-It is expected that the version of Node.js installed on your machine is at least version *16.13.2*.
+It is expected that the version of Node.js installed on your machine is at least version *16.13.0*.
 The latest versions of Node already understand the latest versions of JavaScript, so the code does not need to be transpiled.

 The code is written into files ending with *.js* that are run by issuing the command `node name_of_file.js`